LeandroOrdonez/temp-readings-gen/README.md

 # Mocking temperature sensor data generator

-This project generates synthetic sensor readings of geolocated temperature data, and post each record to a `Kafka` topic.
+This project generates synthetic sensor readings of geolocated temperature data, and posts each record to a `Kafka` topic.
 The readings generated follow the format specified in the sample records below:

 ```
 {"timestamp": 1585054952527, "geohash": "u155mz82dv33", "sensorId":"s000001", "temp_val": 20.3, "temp_unit": "c"}